More Than Stories

 Stories matter.

-But stories alone cannot carry the weight of systemic failure.
+But stories alone cannot sustain organizations.

-This is where we work.
+That is where we work.

 -